-- 1. The visual screening of loading and trash collection will assist to maintain the street space as an environment for pedestrian comfort and safety. - In intensely developed areas, building service functions should be concealed from view, preferably with either internal truck docks or screened service courts.
-At a minimum, landscape shielding should conceal service areas from major views, while maintaining materials delivery and trash collection points as functional and accessible spaces. - accessible spaces.3.
-Minimize curb cuts and service access points along building frontages.
+- 1. The visual screening of loading and trash collection will assist to maintain the street space as an environment for pedestrian comfort and safety. - 2.
+In intensely developed areas, service building functions should be concealed from view. preferably with either internal truck docks or screened service courts. Αt а minimum. landscape shielding should conceal service areas from major views, while maintaining materials delivery and trash collection points as functional and accessible spaces.

-4. Minimize the linear frontage of service areas along the street and maximize the amount of storefront space.
+- 3. Minimize curb cuts and service access points along building frontages. - 4.
+Minimize the linear frontage of service areas along the street and maximize the amount of storefront space.